end91x/macroquad-pong/README.md

 rand: For random value generation.

 egui_macroquad: For adding gui debug menu. *NOTE*: You have to downgrade macroquad version to 3.x since egui_macroquad apparently does not seem to work with 4.x version of macroquad.

-This game is a fun project for those interested in game development with Rust and provides a base for more complex game mechanics and features.